hbrc-fpga-class/hardware/README.md

-# Hardware
+# Homebrew Automation Hardware

-This repository contains the designs for any physical hardware -- most notably the custom adapter board that sits on the Romi platform connecting the Romi, Raspberry Pi, and TinyFPGA BX, and sensors together.
+This repository contains the designs for any physical hardware for the Homebrew Automation PCB.

-## pcb/tinyfpga-raspi-romi-board
+# tinyfpga-raspi-romi-board
 These are the KiCad design files for the PCB.
 It's designed as follows:

 * The Romi chassis needs to have the combined power distribution board and motor controller